7 best AI voice agent platforms in 2026 (compared)

 Lindy is a seriously impressive no-code platform that feels like it was built for people who need to get things done.
 It can make and take calls, carry on a natural conversation to qualify leads, shoot off follow-up emails, and automatically update your other systems.
 It’s an all-in-one tool that just works out of the box.

 • Cons: You'll need to be on a paid plan to get access to the phone call features.
-Also, if you have super specific or complex needs, you might find it less flexible than a tool built for developers.
+Also, if you have super specific or complex needs, you might find it less flexible than a tool built for developers (the Lindy alternatives worth a look in that case).

 • Pricing: Lindy has a free plan to get you started.
-The Pro plan, which unlocks the calling features, is $49.99 per month.
+The calling features unlock on the paid tiers, which start at $49.99 per month (Plus), with Pro at $99.99/month.

 2. Vapi: best of the AI voice companies for developers